kkruecke/cplus-documentation/notes/value-categories.rst

 .. todo:: Add the Venn Diagram here.

 Point to note: In C++03, every expression was either an lvalue or an rvalue.
-This still holds true in C++11 and above.
+This still holds true in C++11.

 What are Examples of lvalue expressions?
 ----------------------------------------